-I'd fallen in love with the IOM on my first visit (a while ago now) helping a friend by doing management service with Andy.
+I'd fallen in love with the IOM on my first visit (a while ago now) helping a friend by doing management service.
 I was fortunate enough to rally on the island with Kevin Hasleden in his Mini on Rally Isle of Man in 2015 and 2016 and we were very proud to have won the Star of the Rally Award in 2015.

 Of course, anyone who visits IOM can't fail to be aware of the island's TT heritage.
 I worked for Honda at the TT 2016 and another item got ticked off my personal bucket list.

 But one of the best, best things about the island is the craic and the party.
 It's outstanding.
 No matter whether you are there for the rallying or the bikes, the atmosphere created by a gang of people getting together to do something they love is astonishing.